Fiordland National Park: Conservation and human interaction

 Fiordland became the scene of one of New Zealand's most significant conservation debates when, in the 1960s, it was proposed to raise the level of Lake Manapouri to assist hydro-electricity production at West Arm.
 The ensuing battle resulted in the government ultimately bowing to the weight of petitions and passing a bill in the 1970s that gave the lake statutory protection.

 In 1986, Fiordland National Park was individually recognised as a World Heritage Site, and in 1990, together with three other national parks to the north, as part of the Te Wāhipounamu World Heritage Area.

 The park's protected area includes all of the islands along its coast, as well as the remote Solander Islands.
-Although the park's seaward boundary is at the mean high water mark, a total of ten adjoining marine reserves protect large areas of water in several of the fiords.
+Although the park's seaward boundary is at the mean high-water mark, 10 adjoining marine reserves protect large areas of water in several fiords.
 The most recent expansion of Fiordland National Park was the 1999 addition of the 482 km2 Waitutu Forest.
 Possible future additions are Big Bay, parts of the Livingston/Eglinton Ranges, and the Dean/Rowallan catchment area.